caghangir-1/Harmonic-enhancement-via-HPSS-and-EEMD/README.md

 # Harmonic-enhancement-via-HPSS-and-EEMD

-This repository consists of two modules, including:

-1) Preprocessing pipeline for harmonic enhancement, preserving high-frequency components of oscillatory signals (waveform).
+This repository consists of preprocessing pipeline for harmonic enhancement including harmonic source separation (HPSS) and ensemble empirical mode decomposition (EEMD), preserving high-frequency components of oscillatory signals (waveform).
+The function consist of multiple flags to play with each preprocessing step.
-2) The dual- input learner deep learning model includes 2D CNN and bidirectional LSTM as two separate branches being merged into the final dense layer for the prediction.

 Please cite the study stated below if you use one of the modules: